-Yes the smell is really is the best way to tell.
+Yes, the smell really is the best way to tell.
 You really are looking for no real smell at all.

 If it has a sour smell or an off smell at all then it is best to give it a toss.
 We are talking about poultry and it can carry bacteria like E. coli, salmonella, and more… just like chicken.

 2. Feel the minced meat

 You want to feel the ground turkey.
-If it is slimy or really sticky then it is a good chance that it has gone bad and not the risk.
+If it is slimy or really sticky then it is a good chance that it has gone bad and is not worth the risk.

 If it feels slimy and also has then smell then you have 2 reasons to not even bother cooking it.

 3. The look of the ground turkey

 This is probably the hardest way to tell if the ground turkey is bad.
 One way is to remember what it looked like when you bought it.

 If it was fresh looking with a lite pink color when you bought it and now it has a dull color and is not vibrant and is showing any of the other signs then that is a good idea that it is no good.

 The gray color is an obvious sign that it is not good as you can see in the picture.